jaydon2020/AGL-Documentation/docs/04_Developer_Guides/01_Application_Framework/04_Creating_a_New_Application_Dbus.md

 ---
-title: Creating a New Application
+title: Creating a New Application with D-bus activation
 ---

+*Note: The that the D-Bus interface is in deprecation phase and for the time being only available for application & services that still rely on them.
+Once we migrate everything to gRPC, we will remove D-Bus IPC support.*

 Applications are: